Mikhailyuk, Sorokolat & Partners

 For conventional applications it is necessary to provide a certified copy of a priority document if claimed.
 It may be provided to the Lithuanian Patent Office within 16 months from the priority date.

-An Assignment Deed from an author to an applicant in case the author and the applicant are not the same people.
-It may be provided to the Lithuanian Patent Office within 3 months from filing an application.
+Author’s Declaration and Assignment Deed from an author to an applicant in case the author and the applicant are not the same people.
+These documents may be provided to the Lithuanian Patent Office within 3 months from filing an application.

 Terms